jwern/personal-portfolio/README.md

 ### images/

 The [images/](src/custom/images) folder is where you should add any project images you want to use in your portfolio, as well as any other assets (like a logo).
-The directory is set-up with two sub-folders, [desktop/](src/custom/images/desktop) and [mobile/]((src/custom/images/mobile), for simpler organization, but you don't have to use these and can delete them if preferred.
+The directory is set up with two sub-folders -- [desktop/](src/custom/images/desktop) and [mobile/](src/custom/images/mobile) -- for simpler organization, but you don't have to use these and can delete them if preferred.
 Asset types that can go in this folder include .jpg, .svg, .png, .pdf, .gif.

 ### contactInfo.js